Ullswater - Lowther - Haweswater drive

 Pooley Bridge is a busy tourist village located at the northern end of Ullswater lake.
 There are a few shops, pubs and cafes although there isn’t much else to see in the village itself.
 The area is popular with campers and caravaners who come from the many nearby sites.
 There are some good walks in the area but the main attraction are the Ullswater Steamers which can be caught from the nearby pier.
 Regular boats travel up the magnificent lake with various stops along the way.
 The historic road bridge over the River Eamont was famously destroyed in December 2015 by storm Desmond.
 A new permanent bridge is imminent.

 A short walk leads to the shores of Ullswater lake at the outflow of the River Eamont.
 There are lovely views up the lake and you can hire a boat at Lakeland Boat Hire.
-The footpath also continues along the lake shore.
+The footpath also continues along the lake shore where there are some attractive shingle beaches.
 Pay and display car parks either side of the road bridge, public toilets in the village.

 From the road bridge, travel through the village on the main road.
 At the end of the village is a mini-roundabout where you take the second exit towards Howtown and Martindale.
 In a short distance meet a T junction and turn right.
 This dead end Martindale road follows the shores of Ullswater with some wonderful scenery and is worth a detour.
 The road passes a number of camp sites which are very popular in season.
 Beyond these the road narrows and soon passes Sharrow Bay hotel and restaurant which provides luxurious refreshments overlooking Ullswater.
 The road then follows the lake shore although views of the lake are somewhat hidden by trees and there isn’t much opportunity for stopping.